Nicky Lopez Player Props: Royals vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.27 team ERA ranks 16th across all league pitching staffs.
+- The Cardinals have a 4.32 team ERA that ranks 17th across all league pitching staffs.

-- The Cardinals surrender the ninth-fewest home runs in baseball (56 total, one per game).
+- The Cardinals give up the 10th-fewest home runs in baseball (58 total, one per game).

-- Wainwright (2-0 with a 6.33 ERA and 10 strikeouts in 21 1/3 innings pitched) gets the start for the Cardinals, his fifth of the season.
+- Mikolas makes the start for the Cardinals, his 12th of the season.
+He is 3-1 with a 4.23 ERA and 48 strikeouts in 61 2/3 innings pitched.

-- In his last appearance on Tuesday, the right-hander tossed 5 2/3 innings against the Cincinnati Reds, allowing five earned runs while surrendering eight hits.
+- His last appearance was on Thursday against the Cincinnati Reds, when the righty tossed seven scoreless innings while giving up five hits.

-- The 41-year-old has amassed an ERA of 6.33, with 4.2 strikeouts per nine innings, in four games this season.
-Opponents are batting .308 against him.

 © 2023 Data Skrive.
 All rights reserved.